Manawatū

 Soon you will reach the settlement of Bunnythorpe.
 It is known for its electrical sub-station that supplies the lower central North Island (visible off in the distance at right as you approach the village) and the historic Glaxo factory beside the road at your right.
 This factory was one of the origins of the large British pharmaceutical company GlaxoSmithKline.
 There is a dairy, toilets and a takeaway bar on your route through the village.
 A drinking fountain is hidden behind the toilets.

 Campbell Road is a long stretch but as it eventually turns to the left there is a crossing over the rail line to bring you to a concrete footpath beside the main road into Feilding.
-After 1 km take South Rd diagonally off to the left.
+After 1 km take South St diagonally off to the left.
 And if you are headed into the centre of Feilding turn off at right on Manchester St. You will smell the Feilding saleyards as you pass them on the left, close to the centre.
-Farm animals are bought and sold here on Fridays and it is worth catching the event if you are in town on the day.
+Farm animals are bought and sold here on Fridays, and it is worth catching the event if you are in town on the day.

 12. Feilding to Bulls: 5.5 hrs, 20 km (maps 73, 72)

-Keep going along South St until it meets West St. Turn right into that, then left after 300m onto Ranfurly Rd through some leafy residential housing and onto the top of the hill.
+It is pretty much all road walking from here to the coast past Bulls.
+Begin by keeping on going along South St until it meets West St. Turn right into that, then left after 300m onto Ranfurly Rd through some leafy residential housing and onto the top of the hill.
 The road then comes down to meet Sandon Rd, where you turn left to head west.
 It is a 6 km stretch of reasonably busy road to Mt Biggs School.

-Continue on another 2 km to the Air-force’s Ohakea aerodrome radio station.
+Continue another 2 km to the Air-force’s Ohakea aerodrome radio station.
 Turn left here into Wilson Rd.
 Don’t go straight ahead in the same direction as Ngaio Rd at the Wilson Rd intersection.
 It used to be the TA route but there is no longer public access down here.
 The route along the river is difficult going anyway.
-Three km down Wilson Rd turn right onto the gravel Hurst Rd, and then left into a pleasant sealed road, Wightman Rd.
+Three km down Wilson Rd turn right onto the gravel Hurst Rd, and then left into a pleasant, sealed road, Wightman Rd.
 This brings you to the State Highway and the major bridge over the Rangitikei River when you turn right.

 There are plenty of places to eat in Bulls as it is a transport junction, but not so much accommodation, though there is the campground as you come in and Lancewood Lodge as you exit.
 There is a smallish Four Square supermarket at 114 Bridge St (closes 8pm), and free wifi at the public library, with its distinctive WWI roll of honour entrance, on SH1 heading north.

-- Lancewood Lodge – 170 High St, Bulls (on the trail, about 600m from the intersection that marks the centre of Bulls).
-Has a number of accommodation options including tent sites ($10 + $10 for access to showers and lounge), bunkroom ($23) and private rooms ($42pp).
+• Lancewood Lodge – 170 High St, Bulls (on the trail, about 600m from the intersection that marks the centre of Bulls).
+It previously had several accommodation options including tent sites, bunkroom and private rooms but the first two options are not listed on the website now.
+Best to check.
 022 199 6497.

-Always check the Trail Status pages of the official Te Araroa website for recent changes or alerts on the trail.
+– Always check the Trail Status pages of the official Te Araroa website for recent changes or alerts on the trail.